High-pressure area: Wind circulation in the Northern and Southern hemispheres

+The direction of wind flow around an atmospheric high-pressure area, as seen from above, depends on the hemisphere.
+High-pressure systems rotate clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere.
+A simple rule is that for high-pressure areas, where generally air flows from the center outward, the coriolis force given by the earth's rotation to the air circulation is in the opposite direction of earth's apparent rotation if viewed from above the hemisphere's pole.
+These results derive from the Coriolis effect.

+High pressure systems in the temperate latitudes generally bring warm weather in summer, when the amount of heat received from the Sun during daytime exceeds what is lost at night, and cold weather in winter when the amount of heat lost at night exceeds what is gained during daytime.

 In the Southern Hemisphere the result is similar.
 Australia and the southern cone of South America get hot, dry summer weather from the subtropical ridge and cooler wetter winter weather as cold fronts from the southern oceans take over.

-Winter sees the dominance of cold highs from the sub-Arctic.
-In Western Europe and the West Coast of North America, these originate in the Gulf of Alaska or the Greenland/Iceland area and move south to southeast.
-Since they are principally masses of ocean air, they will bring cool, damp conditions with widespread fog.
-In East Asia and interior North America, these air masses come from Siberia or Canada and bring very cold, dry air in their wake.

-The scientific terms in English used to describe the weather systems generated by highs and lows were introduced in the mid-19th century, mostly by the British.
-The scientific theories which explain the general phenomena originated about two centuries earlier.

 The term cyclone was coined by Henry Piddington of the British East India Company to describe the devastating storm of December 1789 in Coringa, India.
 A cyclone forms around a low-pressure area.
-Anticyclone, the term for the kind of weather around a high-pressure area, was coined in 1877 by Francis Galton to indicate an area whose winds revolved in the opposite direction of a cyclone.
-In British English, the opposite direction of clockwise is referred to as anticlockwise, making the label anticyclones a logical extension.
+Anticyclone, the term for the kind of weather around a high-pressure area, was coined in 1877 by Francis Galton.

-A simple rule is that for high-pressure areas, where generally air flows from the center outward, the coriolis force given by the earth's rotation to the air circulation is in the opposite direction of earth's apparent rotation if viewed from above the hemisphere's pole.
-So, both the earth and winds around a low-pressure area rotate counter-clockwise in the northern hemisphere, and clockwise in the southern.
-The opposite to these two cases occurs in the case of a high.
-These results derive from the Coriolis effect; that article explains in detail the physics, and provides an animation of a model to aid understanding.

 Formation

 High-pressure areas form due to downward motion through the troposphere, the atmospheric layer where weather occurs.
 Preferred areas within a synoptic flow pattern in higher levels of the troposphere are beneath the western side of troughs.
 On weather maps, these areas show converging winds (isotachs), also known as convergence, near or above the level of non-divergence, which is near the 500 hPa pressure surface about midway up through the troposphere, and about half the atmospheric pressure at the surface.

-High-pressure systems are alternatively referred to as anticyclones.
+High pressure systems are also called anticyclones.
 On English-language weather maps, high-pressure centers are identified by the letter H in English, within the isobar with the highest pressure value.
 On constant pressure upper level charts, it is located within the highest height line contour.